 Data collection is funded from a number of sources, including the Economic and Social Research Council (ESRC), the Medical Research Council (MRC), charitable trusts and government departments and agencies.
-This comprises complete sweeps of all currently participating Cohort Members and follow up studies of particular sub-groups.
+Data are collected during regular surveys of all study participants and follow up studies of particular sub-groups.
 The information that we hold also includes linked administrative records, geographical linked data and data extracted from biological samples.

 CLS is committed to keeping study participants’ data secure.
 The following registration, self-certification, and assessment is in place to support this commitment:

 We are committed to processing study participants’ data safely in line with the UK General Data Protection Regulation (UK GDPR) tailored by the Data Protection Act 2018.
 Study participants are made aware of our privacy information and study frequently asked questions (FAQs) which contain full details of our lawful basis for processing their data.
 Further details are included on each of the study participant websites:

 A consent process is in place to meet our ethical obligation to ensure that after receiving full information about each study data collection and how their data will be used, study participants are able to make a voluntary decision about whether to take part and, if applicable, whether to consent to administrative records being linked to their data.